Top 100 Trial Lawyers

 • Unauthorized Use of a Vehicle in the Second Degree – NY Penal Law § 165.06

-What Are the Defenses to Grand Larceny in the Fourth Degree?
+Defenses to Grand Larceny in the Fourth Degree?

 • A lack of evidence suggesting you intended to permanently deprive the rightful owner of their property;

-• You mistakenly took the property, thinking it was your own;
+• You mistakenly took the property, thinking it was your own; and

-• You had the owner’s permission to take (and keep) the property;
+• You had the owner’s permission to take (and keep) the property.

 Additionally, there may be other defenses that apply in cases involving the more specific sub-sections of § 155.30.

-What Are the Penalties for Violating NY Penal Law § 155.30?
+Penalties for Violating New York Penal Law § 155.30?

 Grand Larceny in the Fourth Degree is a Class E felony.
 In New York, Class E felony offenses carry a maximum sentence of up to four years in jail and a fine of up to $5,000 or double the value of the money you gained in committing the offense.

-Speak with an Experienced New York Grand Larceny Attorney
+Speak With an Experienced New York Grand Larceny Attorney

 Client Reviews